decaporg/decap-cms/website/site/content/docs/beta-features.md

 within that element instead of creating it's own.

 ## Manual Initialization
 Netlify CMS can now be manually initialized, rather than automatically loading up the moment you import it.
-The whole point of this at the moment is to inject configuration into Netlify CMS before it loads, bypassing need for an actual config.yml.
+The whole point of this at the moment is to inject configuration into Netlify CMS before it loads, bypassing need for an actual Netlify CMS `config.yml`.
 This is important, for example, when creating tight integrations with static site generators.

 Injecting config is technically already possible by setting `window.CMS_CONFIG` before importing/requiring/running Netlify CMS, but most projects are modular and don't want to use globals, plus `window.CMS_CONFIG` is an internal, not technically supported, and provides no validation.